 At least the final episode explains, in speculative terms, what the heck is going on, and does (a bit surprisingly) thoroughly conclude the story, so it's not totally unsatisfying or left up in the air.
 Incidentally, be sure to watch through the final credits--there's a significant extra scene afterward.

 The only other thing to comment on is the acting.
-I've only watched it in Japanese, and the two leads are well-cast and voiced with skill--James' voice has a palpable sadness to match his eyes, and Rei is monosyllabic without seeming stiff.
-The remainder of the smallish cast is equally skilled, with a pleasant-sounding, older writer from Earth narrating occasionally.
+I've only watched it in Japanese, and the two leads are well-cast and voiced with skill.
+Joji Nakata gives James' voice a palpable sadness to match his eyes, and Masato Sakai (normally a live-action actor) as Rei is monosyllabic without seeming stiff.
+The remainder of the smallish cast is equally skilled, with a pleasant-sounding, older writer from Earth voiced by Masako Ikeda narrating occasionally.
 More memorable, however, is the constant barrage of military radio chatter, most of it in English, ranging from native skill to abbreviated but acceptably accented aviation-speak appropriate to the multinational SAF.